-Any guest speakers or external agencies will be informed of our safeguarding procedures by the member of staff organising the visit on arrival at the school and will be appropriately supervised at all times.
+Any guest speakers or external agencies will be provided with a copy of our safeguarding procedures on arrival at the school and will be appropriately supervised at all times.

 When an agreement is made to allow non-school groups or organisations to use the school premises, appropriate checks will be made before agreeing the contract.
-Usage will be monitored and in the event of any behaviour not in keeping with the Tackling Extremism and Radicalisation Policy, the school will contact the police and terminate the arrangement.
+Usage will be monitored and in the event of any behaviour not in-keeping with the Tackling Extremism and Radicalisation Policy, the school will contact the police and terminate the arrangement.

-7. PROCEDURES FOR MANAGING CONCERNS
+6. PROCEDURES FOR MANAGING CONCERNS

-Orleans Primary School adheres to the procedures that have been agreed locally through the KRSCP (Kingston and Richmond Safeguarding Children Partnership) for safeguarding individuals vulnerable to extremism and radicalisation.
+Orleans Primary School adheres to the procedures that have been agreed locally through the LSCB for safeguarding individuals vulnerable to extremism and radicalisation.
 Please also refer to our Safeguarding & Child Protection Policy for further information about our wider safeguarding responsibilities.